ReactION-js/ReactION/README.md

 ## Contributing
 ReactION is currently in beta release.
 Please let us know about bugs and suggestions at ReactION@email.com.
 Feel free to fork this repo and submit pull requests!

-## Watch It
-[Watch an animated gif](src/Demo.gif) showing how to open the preview and debug a browser app.

 ## Team
 [Andy Tran](http://github.com/andyxtran) |
 [Carson Chen](http://github.com/CarsonCYChen) |